Robert Joseph Haddon: St Stephen's Church

-Built in 1926, Haddon's incorporation of the arts and crafts style with the traditional Gothic style is evident in St Stephen's Church, known when built as St Stephen's Presbyterian Church, on Balaclava Road, North Caulfield, Victoria, Australia.
+Built in 1926, Haddon's incorporation of the Arts and Crafts movement-style with the traditional Gothic style is evident in St Stephen's Church, known when built as St Stephen's Presbyterian Church, on Balaclava Road, Caulfield North.
 The fusion of styles marks a transition in Melbourne's church architecture, where the traditional proportions become reinvented through exterior and interior details.
 The outside of St. Stephens is softened by the use of red brick and stucco, with a striking cement cross that divides the façade symmetrically.
 Haddon also appropriates the verticality of gothic windows, dividing the internal space into smaller vertically stacked lead rectangles throughout.
-He repeated the arts and crafts approach to other church commissions he received, and this church remains significant in its close proximity to Haddon's own residence (Anselm).
+He repeated the Arts and Crafts movement approach to other church commissions he received, and this church remains significant in its close proximity to Haddon's own residence (Anselm).

 The Archangel Michael and St Anthony's Coptic Orthodox Church, Oakleigh

 Built in 1928 as St Andrew's Presbyterian, Oakleigh and designed by Haddon in cooperation with his business partner, William Henderson, this building confidently sits the corner of Drummond and Palmer Streets, Oakleigh.
 Short and squat with an octagonal castellated tower, the windows, brickwork and restrained adornment look decidedly "Haddonian" as Professor Miles Lewis AM of Melbourne University states in a 1991 National Trust of Victoria publication.
 While Professor Lewis goes on to describe the cantilevered wrought iron lamp over the entrance and a blind oculus in the western wall, he is clearly not a fan and calls the spire "risible".
 In Miles Lewis' words, an overall mannered and clumsy form.
 However, with the benefit of two and a half decades, tastes have moved on from Lewis' time to reassess this era of building.
 Similar to Malvern and St Stephen's, Caulfield, the Oakleigh church enjoys a cement gable treatment enhancing the focus on the apex, and proudly displaying the year of construction.
 The overall impression is coherent and pleasing in its suburban scale.
 Recent sympathetic additions have enhanced the facilities of this attractive campus but the Haddon building still sits the corner site well.
 Its presence shows a transition to the heavier, monolithic presence of the moderne and Art Deco of the 1920-30s.
 In this sense, Haddon carries forward his Arts and Crafts ideals but has left the gothic well behind and synthesized for the new architecture of the inter-war period.